OwenM2510/Legal-Case-Annotations/README.md

 Run the Jupyter notebooks or Python scripts provided to replicate the analysis.

 Sample Dataset:
   The sample dataset used in this project is not included in the repository due to confidentiality.
 However, you can use any structured dataset with similar attributes for testing purposes.
+If you'd like to see example of screenshots of the values within the file please check the dissertation.

 Contributing:
   Contributions are welcome!
 If you'd like to improve this project, please feel free to fork the repository and submit a pull request.